twrchtrwyth/pelican/content/pages/links.md

 [Maxwell's Equations](https://www.maxwells-equations.com/), for those such as myself who are interested but lack a sufficient mathematical grounding

 [Critical Switch](https://critical-switch.org/en/), offers lots of interesting information on the fediverse, amongst other things

+[YewTube](https://yewtu.be/), an instance of Invidious, an open source alternative frontend to YouTube.
+My preferred way to watch videos is with [mpv][]

+[Analog Nowhere](https://analognowhere.com/), really just the most glorious kind of nerdy madness

+[mpv]: {filename}../mpv.md